Homemade Creole Seasoning

 Creole seasoning is a blend of spices that adds a ton of flavor to most savory dishes.

-It offers a blend of dried herbs, peppers and spices that elevate whatever you’re cooking.
+It offers the perfect blend of dried herbs, peppers and spices that elevate whatever you’re cooking.

 Why I love this recipe: